We are open year-round, with rolling deadlines.

 We’re looking for short stories, poems, personal essays or excerpts (that stand alone) from any genre of writing.
 We’re willing to consider any form of writing that is well-written and from the heart.
 We especially love writing that has some connection to writing for wellness – narrative medicine, medical memoir, writing the self, healing writing, etc.

-Please also see our call for Book Reviews or take advantage of Editorial Critiques from our Editor-in-Chief, Kat McNichol.
+Please also see our call for Book Reviews, our three yearly contests, or take advantage of Editorial Critiques from our Editor-in-Chief, Kat McNichol.

 Get an editorial critique on a single short piece of fiction or creative non-fiction.